Answer Engine Optimization (AEO): Your Complete Guide for 2026

 What types of content work best for AEO?

-Content that answers specific questions performs best.
-This includes definitions, comparisons, how-to guides, decision-stage FAQs, and expert explainers that address real evaluation concerns.
+Content that answers specific questions performs best: definitions, comparisons, how-to guides, decision-stage FAQs, and expert explainers.
+Pages that lead with a direct answer and support it with evidence consistently outperform pages that bury the response.

 Does AEO replace traditional SEO?

 No. AEO builds on SEO fundamentals.
-Strong SEO helps content get indexed and discovered, while AEO adds the structure and clarity needed for AI systems to extract and cite answers.
+Strong SEO gets content indexed and discovered.
+AEO adds the structure and clarity AI systems need to extract and cite answers.
+Both are required for comprehensive search visibility in 2026.
+Learn more about the differences between AEO and SEO on the AirOps blog.

 What schema markup matters most for AEO?

-FAQPage, HowTo, Article, Organization, and Author/Person schema are the most impactful.
-Schema works best when it reflects visible content and reinforces authorship, entities, and page intent.
+FAQPage, HowTo, Article, Organization, and Author/Person schema have the most impact.
+Schema works best when it reflects visible content and reinforces authorship, entities, and page intent and not when it marks up hidden or implied content.

 How do answer engines decide what to cite?

 Answer engines favor pages that lead with a clear answer, support claims with evidence, demonstrate topical depth, and show credible authorship.
-Pages that bury answers or lack sourcing are less likely to be cited.
+Pages that bury answers, lack sourcing, or haven't been updated recently are less likely to be selected.

 How do you measure AEO success?

-Measure citation frequency, competitive citation share, question coverage, and assisted conversions alongside traditional SEO metrics like snippets and time on page.
-AEO success shows up as influence, not just traffic.
+Track citation frequency, competitive citation share, question coverage, and assisted conversions alongside traditional SEO metrics.
+AEO success shows up as influence earlier in the evaluation journey and not just as direct traffic.

-AI can help with drafting, but content must be reviewed and strengthened by subject-matter experts.
-Pages without original insight, sourcing, or experience signals rarely earn citations.
+AI can support drafting, but content must be reviewed and strengthened by subject-matter experts.
+Pages without original insight, sourcing, or first-hand experience signals rarely earn sustained citations.

 Get the latest on AI content & marketing